guox18/rejection-sampling-recipes/README.md

 ## 🤔 Why This Project?

 The community already has great tools for inference ([vLLM](https://github.com/vllm-project/vllm), [SGLang](https://github.com/sgl-project/sglang)), training ([LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), [veRL](https://github.com/volcengine/verl)), and evaluation ([lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness), [OpenCompass](https://github.com/open-compass/opencompass)).
-But when it comes to **synthetic data generation**, most of us end up writing one-off scripts—and learning the same lessons the hard way.
+But when it comes to **rejection sampling / Best-of-N** for distillation or RL data curation, most of us end up writing one-off scripts—and learning the same lessons the hard way.
 What's missing are **reproducible recipes** that provide end-to-end solutions with concrete configs, parameters, and workflows you can follow.

 This project started after a few embarrassing moments:

-> 😱 Distilled long-reasoning traces, trained for days, everything looked fine.
-Only when evaluation scores came back terrible did we dig into the data—`max_tokens=2048` had silently truncated all the chain-of-thought.
+> ✂️ Distilled long-reasoning traces, trained for days, everything looked fine.
+Evaluation scores came back terrible—dug into the code and found `max_tokens=2048` had silently truncated all the chain-of-thought.

-> 😱 Wanted to split easy vs hard problems for curriculum learning.
-Realized we never saved pass rates.
-Had to re-run everything.
+> 💸 Sampled 32 rollouts per question to ensure we solved the hard ones, but easy problems passed on the first try.
+Wasted 90% of compute on samples we'd never use.

-> 😱 Pass rate looked suspiciously low.
+> 😵 Pass rate looked suspiciously low.
 Turned out our answer extractor was grabbing `{"answer": "B"}` from the model's *thinking process*, not its final answer.
-Thousands of correct responses marked wrong.
+Tons of correct responses marked wrong.

+> 🐢 LLM-as-Judge verification was slow because imprecise prompts led to verbose explanations.
+Each judgment took seconds—unnoticeable when testing manually, but severely impacted efficiency at scale.

 **RSR is our attempt to avoid repeating these mistakes.** It handles the trivial-but-important details: truncation detection, checkpoint/resume, pass rate tracking, and answer extraction that actually works across different model output formats.